AaronGullickson/system_generation/README.md

 system
 ```

 Random name generation pulls from a list of surnames for many different languages, a list of place names by country, and a list of mythological features.
 It samples from these lists based on estimation of what linguistic group and nationality most likely founded a planet based on reverse geo-coding planet names.
 It adds a variety of flavor components and some cultural variation.
-When specified without a specific planetary id, as above, it samples from the languages and nationalities of known planets in the battletech universe.
+When specified without a specific planetary id, as above, it samples from the languages and nationalities of planets in the Battletech universe where these characteristics are known.

 ## Changes From Campaign Ops System